Sometimes kids are mean.

 If you prefer, printable PDFs of your patterns, the Over the Ridge Crochet Hat with Brim can be purchased on both Etsy and Ravelry or keep scrolling for the free pattern.

-Over the Ridge Crochet Hat with Brim Pattern
+Over the Ridge Crochet Hat with Band Pattern

 Skill Level: Easy